 Pastor Megan M. Pardue’s preaching context is a little outside the norm: she pastors a house church and shares with the CPL about the challenges and joys of conversational preaching.
 CPL: How did you become pastor of Refuge?I have been a member of Refuge since 2009.
 When I graduated from Duke Divinity School in 2012, I was without a ministry position.
 The pastor of the church at that time had accepted a call to another church and, to my joy and surprise, the church called me to be their pastor.

 Rev. Charles Tillman is the pastor of Woodville Church of the Nazarene in Richmond Virginia.
-Rev. Tillman was one of our featured guest on campus during Black History month.
-He is also heading up the new NTS Center for Black Leadership which seeks to better resource our black pastors and invest in the next generation of black leaders.
+Over the years, Rev. Tillman has been a featured guest on campus during MLK Week and Black History month events.
+He serves on the NTS Center for Pastoral Leadership Board of Advisors.
+In this campus interview with Dr. Steve Johnson, Rev. Tillman reflects on his pulpit and pastoral experience.

 JR. Forasteros, Teaching Pastor at Catalyst Community Church in Dallas, TX, sat down with the CPL recently to reflect on his pastoral journey, his increasing love for collaborative ministry and why the best resources for good preaching might include some books you’d least expect.
 CPL: Give us some background on your preaching context and the demographic of your church.
 Catalyst is a church of about 250 people in the suburbs of Dallas.
 I have been serving here for 2 ½ years.